AlexanderMcLaughlin/nRF52-Repo/README.md

 </details>

 ## Reset Default Drivers
+This section should be used if you are having a lot of difficulty and need to start from scratch with a clean slate.
+This will remove all progress done (or undone if steps are done out of order or incorrectly).
+Only follow these steps if you want to start over completely.

 - Open Device Manager
 - Scroll down to Universal Serial Bus Devices
 - Right click on device and click uninstall
 - Check the box that says "Delete the driver software for this device" in the dialog box and click OK
 - Unplug and plug back in the whole LSI Board setup with the Development kit and all from the USB port
+- Wait for the default drivers to be installed
+- At this point it should be a clean slate
 - Continue [here](https://github.com/AlexanderMcLaughlin/TestRepo#firmware-replacement-and-driver-updating)